 With Tailwind, you can also set up board lists – you can make a list of, say, all your Mom Blog boards that you have (personal and/or group) so that you can schedule a pin to all your Mom Blog boards at the same time.
 You could then have some board lists with more specific topics – toddler boards, kid friendly recipe boards, homeschooling, etc. It’s a great way to make sure your pins end up on all the right boards, and it’s also a huge time saver.

-If you sign up before June 30 with this referral link, you’ll get a $30 account credit:
+If you sign up with this referral link, you’ll get a free month of Tailwind:

 As you can tell, I highly recommend Tailwind – but if you’re still not convinced, you can see how Tailwind compares to some other scheduling tools: